Not present in UK

 Xylella is subject to European Union emergency measures.
 The control strategy primarily aims to keep the bacterium out of the UK and other currently unaffected Member States if possible.
 Pending landings in the UK of Xylella host species, such as plane, elm and oak plants, must be pre-notified to the plant health authorities to enable inspection.

-Other regulations are in place which restrict movements of specified host plants from the infected region of Apulia in southern Italy, and from third (non-EU) countries, to reduce the risk of entry.
+Other regulations are in place which restrict movements of specified host plants from the infected region of Apulia in southern Italy, and from Third Countries (non-EU Member States), to reduce the risk of entry.
 Additional EU protection against the risk of Xylella spreading includes movement restrictions on high-risk plants, and rapid responses to suspected findings of the disease.

 Plant importers and other plant professionals who need information about the import controls applying to plant species susceptible to Xylella infection should contact: